5 habits of successful people leaders and how to develop those skills

 For executives

 Pay attention to employee survey data and use it to inform decisions that will have an impact on your workforce — and customers.
+Ask your department heads for feedback frequently and incorporate it as often as possible.

 3. Act as a mentor.

 Even the most successful leaders recognize they can’t lead forever.
 Being an effective leader means thinking long term.
 Strong leaders mentor and help advance the careers of their team members.
+This shows employees that both the company and its leaders are invested in their future.

 Before you are a leader, success is all about growing yourself.
 When you become a leader, success is all about growing others.”